 The world-class ski area offers uninterrupted skiing from Arc 200 to Montalbert.
 It totals more than 425km of ski runs between 1,200 and 3,250m!

 The resort of Les Arcs-Peisey-Vallandry is linked to the Grande Plagne domain via the Vanoise Express cable car.

-At its inauguration in 2004 the cable car was the largest aerial lift of its kind ever built.
+At its inauguration in 2004, the cable car was the largest aerial lift ever built.
 Between Peisey-Vallandry and Les Coches, the cable car spans 380m over the deep Ponthurin valley.